morrissey college of arts and sciences

 African and African Diaspora Studies

-The African and African Diaspora Studies Program (AADS) considers the history, culture, and politics of Africans on the subcontinent and African-descended peoples in the U.S., the Caribbean, South America, Europe, Asia, and the Middle East.
-Covering vast historical periods and geographies, African and African Diaspora Studies acquaint students with the multiplicity and diversity of the African Diaspora and the world in which we all live.
-Using an interdisciplinary and comparative approach, the program draws on a broad range of methodologies in English, History, Sociology, Philosophy, Theology, Communications, and Theatre.
+The African and African Diaspora Studies Program (AADS) considers the history, culture, and politics of Africans on the continent and African-descended peoples in the U.S., the Caribbean, South America, Europe, Asia, and the Middle East.
+Covering vast historical periods and geographies, African and African Diaspora Studies acquaints students with the multiplicity and diversity of the African Diaspora and the world in which we all live.
+Using an interdisciplinary and comparative approach, the program draws on a broad range of methodologies in Literature, History, Sociology, Philosophy, Theology, and Communication.

 To get the most out of an AADS minor, students are encouraged to organize their courses around the central themes of globalization, intersectionality, or social justice.